The Rev. James Lawson Jr. has died at 95, civil rights leader's family says

 Lawson’s lessons led Nashville to become the first major city in the South to desegregate its downtown, on May 10, 1960, after hundreds of well-organized students staged lunch-counter sit-ins and boycotts of discriminatory businesses.

-Lawson’s particular contribution was to introduce Ghandian principles to people more familiar with biblical teachings, showing how direct action could expose the immorality and fragility of racist white power structures.
+Lawson’s particular contribution was to introduce Gandhian principles to people more familiar with biblical teachings, showing how direct action could expose the immorality and fragility of racist white power structures.

 Years later, in 1968, it was Lawson who organized the sanitation workers strike that fatefully drew King to Memphis.
 Lawson said he was at first paralyzed and forever saddened by King’s assassination.

-Note: This story has been corrected to fix spelling of Gandhi.